In any other city in any other country it would be just a bridge.

 The journalist in me could have stayed for a week.

 I found Mitrovica fascinating.
-I’ve never seen a place like it and I doubt there are few cities in similar situations that are safe to visit.
+I’ve never seen a place like it and I doubt there are many cities in similar situations that are safe to visit.
 I was CouchSurfing and I don’t think I would have got as much out of the visit if I had stayed in a hotel.
 My host told me a lot about life in Mitrovica (he is a Serb living in the North) and introduced me to a lot of people, so I had plenty of opportunity to ask questions.

 I always felt safe, although I was particularly discreet when taking photos, not wanting to draw attention to myself or upset anyone.
 But I confidently walked around both sides of the city by myself and found everyone I met to be friendly.